View Document Text

 The Adviser receives a portion of the fee received by the sponsor of the wrap fee

-and the fees paid by clients to participate in them can be found in the disclosure
+and the fees clients pay to participate in them can be found in the disclosure brochures

 Item 5 - Fees and Compensation